Be inspired by artwork and project ideas from students who have taken on the issue of plastic marine pollution.

 Find more about their iGEM submission here.
 You can download their education booklet below.

 Tianne and Calista really care about our environment.
 For their Chief Scout Award project, they chose to spread awareness about using reusable beeswax wraps as an alternative to wasteful cling wrap.
 They sold wraps and kits to make-your-own, to not only educate but to help reduce the amount of cling wrap used and disposed of.
 They created a website to educate and sell their products.
 They sold an amazing 124 sheets of beeswax wraps and 21 DIY kits, and donated their profit to Plastic Free Seas.
 Thank you for your amazing effort!

 William Yr 6 Kellett School 2018

-The Plastic People sculptures highlight the history of plastic and how long plastic has been sitting in our land and floating in our oceans.
+The Plastic People sculptures, exibited at PMQ, highlight the history of plastic and how long plastic has been sitting in our land and floating in our oceans.
 William collected all this waste plastic to make these sculptures.
-He also wrote a ‘top 10 alternatives to plastic that the public can start using now to make a difference now.
+He also wrote a ‘top 10 alternatives to plastic’ poster to educate so that the public can start to make a difference now.
 PFS uses this fantastic poster to educate at our booths.

 Charles Yr 6 Victoria Shanghai Academy 2018

-Charles made a VR game about plastic pollution which he used at school and some of PFS community booths.
+Charles devised and created a VR game about plastic pollution which he used at school and helped out at some of PFS community booths to engage the public.

 Footprints of the Rainbow